 Labour day (May 1st) used to be a major affair marked by massive state-organized parades during the Soviet occupation, participation in which had been mandatory for many people.
-After independence it was briefly not a public holiday at all.
-Reinstated as such by the Socialdemocrats it failed to generate public attention and you will not see labour rallies of the southern European scale in Lithuania.
-Many people regard the Labour day to be primarilly a Soviet holiday.
+After independence, it was briefly not a public holiday at all.
+Reinstated as such by the Socialdemocrats it failed to generate public attention and you will not see labor rallies of the southern European scale in Lithuania.
+Many people regard the Labour day to be primarily a Soviet holiday.

-In the cities the 20th century brought in a flavour of seccular holidays.
+In the cities, the 20th century brought in a flavor of secular holidays.

 In Vilnius, the traditional religious holiday is the St. Casimir's day (March 4th).
 What attracts more people to it than the churches is the Kaziukas (diminutive of Casimir) fair, typically held the weekend before.
 Covering several streets and squares in the Vilnius Old Town the stalls sell people's art, candies and other things, traditional and modern alike.
 St. Casimir day is so successful that Kaunas now attempts to emulate it.

-The final day of funeral includes a priest visit and the final goodbye (touching/kissing of the deceased by closest relatives) followed by the funeral procession to cemetary (in villages the hearse is followed on foot).
+The final day of a funeral includes a priest visit and the "final goodbye" (touching/kissing of the deceased by closest relatives) followed by the funeral procession to a cemetery (in villages the hearse is followed on foot).
 Amidst prayers and final words the casket is lowered and the hole then filled.
-Numerous flowers and laurels brought in throughout visiting days are put on grave together with a wooden cross (to be replaced by a tombstone a year later).
+Numerous flowers and laurels brought in throughout visiting days are put on the grave together with a wooden cross (to be replaced by a tombstone a year later).
 Dinner of grief follows where friends and relatives are invited and Christian carols also performed.
 Such dinner is repeated after a year and holy mass for the deceased is celebrated at every anniversary of death.

-The high-point of wedding is usually the sacramental celebration in church (long form with holy mass which takes ~1 hour or short form without one).
-Some people opt for non-religious wedding performed at Soviet-established "wedding palaces" (although now possible to be done anywhere).
-A decreasing number of others do both (this was a must for religious families in the Soviet Union when church weddings were not recognised by law but today is more of a mean to make that special day last longer).
+The high-point of a wedding is usually the sacramental celebration in church (long form with holy mass which takes ~1 hour or short form without one).
+Some people opt for a non-religious wedding performed at Soviet-established "wedding palaces" (although now possible to be done anywhere).
+A decreasing number of others do both (this was a must for religious families in the Soviet Union when church weddings were not recognized by law.
+Today however such practice is just a mean to make that special day last longer).

-A restaurant or farmstead is typically hired for wedding party.
-Some old traditions are still quite common, such as a supposed "hanging" of matchmaker (who is saved by bride) or the matchmaker buying the right to sit at a table.
-In the countryside wedding cars may be blocked by other people asking for candies.
+The main party is held that evening in a hired restaurant or farmstead and usually ends the following day.
+Only friends and relatives are invited there.
+Some old traditions are still quite common, such as a supposed "hanging" of the matchmaker (who is saved by bride) or the matchmaker buying the right to sit at a table.
+In the countryside, wedding cars may be blocked by other people asking for candies.

-Rue laurels traditionally symbolised virginity and were made for the bride during her bachelorette party.
+Rue laurels traditionally symbolized virginity and were made for the bride during her bachelorette party.
 Today bachelor(ette) parties are usually celebrated the Western way.
-Matchmaking parties once celebrated some 20 days before wedding are also gone.
+Matchmaking parties once celebrated some 20 days before a wedding are also gone.

 Birthdays and name days

 Birthdays are celebrated the Western way with parties and presents.
+However, some people (primarily females past their 30s) avoid this as getting older brings them negative feelings.
 Co-workers greet the person during the workday closest to his birthday.

-Name days exist for every Lithuanian name but they are typically not celebrated save for a few particular Christian names (e.g. Jonas - John).
+Name days exist for every Lithuanian name but they are usually not celebrated save for a few particular Christian names (e.g. Jonas - John).

 Childhood, teenage and youth celebrations

-Christian ceremonies celebrated by children (and their parents) are the sacraments of Christianing, First Communion and Confirmation (at ~1 year, ~12 years and ~14 years respectively).
-In Christianing a baby is given a name and accepted into Christian community.
+Christian ceremonies celebrated by children (and their parents) are the sacraments of Christening, First Communion and Confirmation (at ~1 year, ~12 years and ~14 years respectively).
+During the Christening, a baby is given a name and accepted into the Christian community.
 Before receiving his/her First Communion one learns prayers and makes the first confession.
-Confirmation is granted by bishop and requires person's further determination to be Christian.
+Confirmation is granted by the bishop and requires person's further determination to be Christian.

 Most secular "initiation rites" are related to educational milestones.
-The person's first (~7 years old) and final (~18 years old) schoolyear begginings (September 1st) are held as important (parents also participate).
+The person's first (~7 years old) and final (~18 years old) schoolyear beginnings (September 1st) are held as important (parents also participate).

 The final schoolyear includes a bunch of other celebrations: Šimtadienis (celebrated in March, 100 days before the final lesson), Final bell (final day at school named so after electric bells used in Lithuanian schools to invite students to lessons; June) and prom night (June or July).